nelsonmestevao/uminho/README.md

 </div>

-This repository contains my class notes as well as the projects I developed during the course.
+This repository contains my class notes as well as the projects I developed during my degree.
+You can read all my notes [here][gitbook].
 I hope you find it useful somehow.

 ## List of Projects